dynamsoft-docs/barcode-reader-docs/programming/features/ui-customization-js.md

 # Customize the UI

-The official UI is defined in files that use the `.xml` extension but actually contain HTML; the `.xml` extension is used to prevent hot-reloading mechanisms—such as those in Live Server, Five Server, or UI frameworks—from overwriting the file.
+The official UI uses the `.xml` extension to prevent build tools or hot-reload mechanisms (such as Live Server, Five Server, or bundlers) from processing or overwriting these files. **Despite the extension, the content is HTML**, not XML.

-In reality, you can use any file extension, provided the browser can correctly retrieve the file's text content.
+> When opening `.xml` files directly in a browser, you may see parsing errors.
+Simply save the file (Ctrl+S) to view the rendered content.

 You can choose from [legacy UI definition format](#legacy-ui-definition-format) or [new UI definition format](#new-ui-definition-format).